Azeirah/scrybble-site/README.md

 Remarks is a git-submodule of this git repository.
 It is found in `binaries/remarks`.
 The docker container is built from the files in the `binaries/remarks` folder and does not utilize git whatsoever.

+**The version in remarks.version does not correspond with the remarks package version**

 To release a new version of the docker container, follow these steps:

 - [ ] Update the version in [`remarks.version` file](./remarks.version)